Mountain Biking Begins Friday, June 26

 As an extension to the 300+ miles of single track offered here in Central Oregon, The Mt.
-Bachelor Bike Park offers lift served access to an additional 13 miles of downhill oriented trails.
-Our beginner lift, Sunshine Accelerator serves as a great introduction to the bike park for all ability levels.
+Bachelor Bike Park offers lift served access to more than a dozen miles of downhill oriented trails.
+Our beginner lift, Little Pine serves as a great introduction to the bike park for all ability levels.
 From there, riders can progress to Pine Marten Express where a combination of machine built and single track trails provide a thrill for any adventurous spirit - from intermediate runs to advance double black diamond trails.

 We have a fleet of Santa Cruz rental bikes featuring downhill and enduro bikes, trail and fat bikes as well as youth bike rentals.

-Gravity Sports is stocked with helmets, gloves, jerseys, shorts and pads, stop by inside Mountain Gateway where these items are available for sale.
-Our friendly sales team can help get you outfitted to ensure that your day on the trails is comfortable, safe and fun!
+Inside the Mountain Gateway building at the base of the bike trails, Gravity Sports is stocked with helmets, gloves, jerseys, shorts and pads for sale.
+Our friendly team can help get you outfitted to ensure that your day on the trails is comfortable, safe and fun!

-Once on the mountain, if your bike needs service or repair, stop by the Repair Shop located on the upper level of the Mountain Gateway building near the lift loading base.
-Our professional staff can service your bike or repair it if something goes wrong.
+If your bike needs service or repair, visit our professional staff at the bike tune & repair shop located on the upper level of the Mountain Gateway building near the base of Pine Marten lift.
 For the "do-it-yourself" types, parts will also be available for purchase.

 ALL MOUNTAIN BIKE PARK PASS